List of Arizona Diamondbacks seasons: Record by decade

 The following table describes the Diamondbacks' MLB win–loss record by decade.

-These statistics are from Baseball-Reference.com's Arizona Diamondbacks History & Encyclopedia, and are current as of October 5, 2022.
+These statistics are from Baseball-Reference.com's Arizona Diamondbacks History & Encyclopedia, and are current as of September 28, 2025.

+Postseason appearances

 Post-season record by year

-The Diamondbacks have made the postseason six times in their history, with their first being in 1999 and the most recent being in 2017.
+The Diamondbacks have made the postseason seven times in their history, with their first being in 1999 and the most recent being in 2023.